 Barry University – School of Podiatric Medicine

-Located in sunny southern Florida, the Barry University School of Podiatric Medicine boasts internationally renowned faculty and excellent clinical rotations to prepare students for a career as podiatrists.
+Located in sunny southern Florida, the Barry University School of Podiatric Medicine boasts internationally renowned faculty and excellent clinical rotations to prepare students for a podiatrist career.
 They even offer students the opportunity to complete an MBA in addition to the DPM with a dual degree option through their Andreas School of Business.

 In addition to clinical rotations, students are encouraged to give back by volunteering in their community or participating in school-sponsored trips to serve disadvantaged populations abroad.
 Graduates of this program are well prepared, and in the past two years, they have placed 99 percent of their students into a residency.